-4.13.1 Groups should provide the details of staff posts by completing the Form X using the Excel workbook provided, and send it to pp@stfc.ac.uk by 11 February 2020.
+4.13.1 Groups should provide the details of staff posts by completing the Form X using the Excel workbook provided, and send it to pp@stfc.ac.uk by 07 February 2023 at 4pm.

 Please note: The years on the form relate to Academic Year.